kentleonardi09/Portofolio-Project-Part-1/Question 8/README.md

+# Question 8

+## Title
-# Question 8: Discover Cryptography used in IoT Devices
+Discover Cryptography Used in IoT Devices

-## Description
+## Explanation
-I explored how Internet of Things (IoT) devices, such as smart home sensors and appliances, use cryptography to secure wireless communication.
-By examining my network properties, I identified the use of **WPA2/WPA3 encryption**.
-This protocol encrypts the "conversation" between the device and the router, ensuring that sensitive data transmitted within the home cannot be intercepted by attackers.
+Through analyzing my network properties, I investigated how IoT devices like smart home sensors and appliances utilize cryptographic techniques to secure communications over the air when communicating with my router using WPA or WPA2/WPA3 encryption, thus preventing attackers from intercepting sensitive data sent within my home.

 ## Proof of Research